JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 Subclasses of sealed classes must have a properly qualified name.
 They can't be local or anonymous objects.

-> `enum` classes can't extend a sealed class (as well as any other class), but they can implement sealed interfaces.
+> `enum` classes can't extend a sealed class, or any other class.
+But they can implement sealed interfaces:
 >
 > ```kotlin
 > sealed interface Error